VietCPQ94/react-signify/README.md

 ### Update value

-Also with the example above, we will create a button to update the value of Signify.
+Also with the above example, we will create a button to update the value of Signify.

 ```tsx
 import { signify } from 'react-signify';